andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_02_Objects.rst

   Example of the Properties page of an object.
 There are several tabs that allow you to change properties such as font color, font size, and the background color of the object.

-Next Steps
+Exercises
 *************

-Click on different tabs and see whether changing them leads to any observable changes in the Text Object.
+1. Click on different tabs and see whether changing them leads to any observable changes in the Text Object.
 What do you think the "Frame" tab contains?
 What about "General"?

-Click and drag some other objects onto the timeline, such as Slides and ImageDisplay Objects, and examine what properties you can change.
+2. Click and drag some other objects onto the timeline, such as Slides and ImageDisplay Objects, and examine what properties you can change.
 As you use E-Prime more, you will use some objects and properties more than others; for now, though, see what commonalities there are between the objects, and which properties you think you will be changing the most often.

+Next Steps
+**********

 The next tutorial will focus on the more versatile **Slide** object, as well as more advanced properties that give you greater control over your objects.
-Once these fundamentals are mastered, it becomes easier to build an experiment to more precisely reflect your tastes - a match between what you envision and what you create.
+Once these fundamentals are mastered, it becomes easier to build an experiment that more precisely suits your needs.

 ----------------